 Summary of current role/areas of expertise

-David is Senior and Managing Partner of Kirwans.
+David is a Senior Partner of Kirwans.
 He has 45 years of experience, he brings a wealth of knowledge and expertise to the firm.

 David is a Higher Court Advocate (Crime & Civil) representing individuals and businesses in the conduct of commercial, partnership and business disputes as well as regulatory and licensing cases.